Why Visit Luxembourg City: Is Luxembourg City Worth Visiting?

 Luxembourg American Cemetery Memorial

 The Luxembourg American Cemetery Memorial is a popular attraction among American tourists in Luxembourg City.
-Across 17 acres of lush green grass, 5,076 fallen American soldiers – most of which died fighting in the Battle of the Bulge – lay to rest, honored with white cross gravestones and a powerful Eisenhower quote.
+Across 17 acres of lush green grass, 5,076 fallen American soldiers – most of whom died fighting in the Battle of the Bulge – lay to rest, honored with white cross gravestones and a powerful Eisenhower quote.

 Alzette River

-Strolling the footpath alongside the Alzette River in the Barrio Grund is a peaceful can’t-miss activity.
+Strolling the footpath alongside the Alzette River in the Barrio Grund is a peaceful, can't-miss activity.

 What to Eat & Drink in Luxembourg City